How to Become an Informatics Nurse

 Informatics Nursing Defined

-What Is an Informatics Nurse?
+What is an Informatics Nurse?

-Informatics Nurses must also wear multiple hats as educators, researchers, software engineers, and (of course) as nurses.
+Informatics Nurses must also wear multiple hats as educators, researchers, software engineers, and (of course) nurses.
 Finally, by combining data analysis with their healthcare knowledge and expertise, they can help develop evidence-based policies and procedures for various types of medical facilities and healthcare organizations.

 Informatics Nurse: Job Description